asadullahrifat89/astro-odyssey-uno-platform/README.md

 * Random power ups that last for a certain period of time.
 A power up gauge is displayed.
 3 types of power ups are implemented:
   * Rapid shot: if picked up increases firing frequency with faster, smaller projectiles.
   * Dead shot: if picked up decreases firing frequency but with deadlier larger projectiles.
-  * Sonic shot: if picked up decreases firing frequency but with the most devastating, longer, larger and fast projectiles.
+  * Doom shot: if picked up decreases firing frequency but with the most devastating, longer, larger and fast projectiles.

 #### Pickups:
 * Health pickups, if picked up restores 10 health points.